JoaoEF/Titanic/README.md

 My first Kaggle competition: Use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.

-To get more info about the competition click on the link below: https://www.kaggle.com/c/titanic/overview
+To get more info about the competition click on the link below:<br>
+https://www.kaggle.com/c/titanic/overview